 The mind is powerful.
-Psychologists, coaches and players know this.
+Psychologists, coaches, and players know this.
 What you imagine can become a concrete reality.

-Successful athletes are aware that mental presentation is a key to championship.
+Successful athletes are aware that mental presentation is a key to a championship.
 Players who visualize success in their head are the ones who win the competition.

 “Mental imagery, mental practice, or visualisation is a technique that has been used by sports psychologists for years to improve athletic performance on the playing field.
 Many successful Olympic athletes, basketball players, golfers, tennis players and other sports people credit the technique for their competitive edge, mental awareness, well-being and confidence.”